apolloakora/devops-wiki/kubernetes/pi/raspberry-pi-kubernetes-cluster.md

 ### If this machine is a worker
 For worker machines we only need to add the IP address/hostname mapping for the master.

+Put the mapping/s to access the master raspberry pi (or all the worker pis) right under your new 127.0.0.1 entry.

 ### Edit the cloud configuration